idriss30/tshop-backend/README.md

   src="./coverageImage.png"
   alt="Alt text"
   title="Optional title"
-  style="display: inline-block; margin: 0 auto; max-width: 500px">
+  style="display: inline-block; margin: 0 auto; max-width: 600px; max-height:800px">

 # Author

-Author is Me Idris
+Created by me Idris.</br>
 You can find me on [LinkedIn](www.linkedin.com/in/idrissciss)

 # Support

 If you learn anything from this project and/or would like to support:</br>
-Please give a star.
-I would appreciate.
+Please give a star, I would appreciate.</br>
 Thanks for your time.